 Gain (GAIN on front panel): Directly sets the gain value of each channel.
-For ICP®/voltage input modes: .1 to 200.0.
+The gain range is from .1 to 200.0 (step of .1).
 GType must be set to the Gain selection.
 See section 1-4.2c for instructions on setting the gain directly.
-The gain step is .1.

-Sensitivity (SENS on front panel): The sensor sensitivity is entered here using the $\leftarrow \rightarrow$ and $\uparrow \downarrow$ arrow keys and then hitting Enter.
+Sensitivity (SENS on front panel): The sensor sensitivity is entered here using the \longleftrightarrow and $\uparrow\downarrow$ arrow keys and then hitting Enter.
 GType must be set to the Normalize selection.

-Full Scale Input (FSIN on front panel): The estimated full scale mechanical input (ex - engineering units, g's, psi, bar, etc.) is entered here using the $\leftarrow \rightarrow$ and $\uparrow \downarrow$ arrow keys and then hitting Enter.
+Full Scale Input (FSIN on front panel): The estimated full scale mechanical input (ex - engineering units, g's, psi, bar, etc.) is entered here using the \longleftrightarrow and $\uparrow\downarrow$ arrow keys and then hitting Enter.
 GType must be set to the Normalize selection.

-Full Scale Output (FSOT on front panel): The desired full scale output voltage is entered here using the $\leftarrow \rightarrow$ and $\uparrow \downarrow$ arrow keys and then hitting Enter.
+Full Scale Output (FSOT on front panel): The desired full scale output voltage is entered here using the \longleftrightarrow and $\uparrow \downarrow$ arrow keys and then hitting Enter.
 GType must be set to the Normalize selection.